AntonSol919/linkspace/homepage/why.md

 You must break these locks.

-[Option 2]{#option2}, blockchains.
-They are hyped to be many things, and some people believe blockchains will be the foundation of our digital space going forward.
-I don't see how.
-They encode scarcity.
-Using them is made to be expensive.
-Very few systems require that.
-Appointing and trusting an administrator has always been cheaper and simpler.

-Scarcity makes blockchains attractive for the people already invested, but these properties are antithetical to the process of development.
-Successful systems are build from small incremental improvements.
-That dynamic doesn't seem to take place when the building blocks are a costly chain of consent.
+[Option 2]{#option2}, we use cryptographic hashes and public keys to model a layer that trancends the internet.

-Option 3, a supernet like linkspace, is the option that makes more sense to me.
+In a supernet like linkspace, is the option that makes more sense to me.
 It splits up the hosts and doesn't encode scarcity as a core principle.

 In linkspace the role of host as we know them today is split up into: